-In this paper, we focus on protecting the IP of SSL models in a black-box manner, i.e., the original owner can only query the suspect model and obtain the output, since it is not always possible to be able to access the internals of the suspect model during ownership verification in a white-box manner.
-Most of the existing black-box watermarking approaches are designed for supervised learning based models by embedding backdoor triggers into the to-be-protected DNN models such that they will behave in the designed manner given the trigger is present, i.e., classifying the inputs attached by the trigger into the target label.
-However, such approaches cannot work well to protect the IP of SSL models due to at least the following two challenges: (C1) The owners can only manipulate the encoders to embed a trigger as the watermark, but has to verify its existence on a suspect model consisting of a encoder and a classifier.
-Considering the black-box scenario without accessing to the intermediate results from the encoder of the suspect model, it is nontrivial for the owners to detect the existence of the trigger (i.e., watermark) from the outputs of the suspect model, i.e., the outputs from the downstream classifier after the watermarked encoder.
-(C2) The downstream tasks are diverse and unknown to the owners of the encoder during watermark embedding, so it is difficult for the owners to ensure that the pre-determined watermark will transfer to multiple data domains\footnote{We adopt the term data domains from~\cite{wang2022generalizing}, which can be considered as the distribution of input data.
-For instance, different downstream tasks typically have different data domains.} of various downstream tasks and be effectively detected from various downstream tasks.
+Unfortunately, existing watermarking approaches cannot effectively verify the ownership of encoders in this scenario.
+SSLGuard~\cite{cong2022sslguard} focuses on a scenario where the encoders are deployed separately without downstream classifiers.
+However, it cannot verify the ownership if the adversaries steal the encoder and transfer it to downstream tasks, since the stolen encoders and their outputs are typically not accessible from those downstream models.
+Furthermore, most of the existing black-box watermarking approaches are designed for supervised learning-based models by embedding backdoor triggers~\cite{jia2021entangled,adi2018turning,zhang2018protecting,bagdasaryan2021blind,namba2019robust} into the to-be-protected DNN models.
+Nevertheless, such approaches cannot verify the ownership of SSL models well either.
+Particularly, we summarize at least two challenges of verifying the ownership of SSL models: (C1) The owners can only manipulate the encoders to embed a trigger as the watermark, but \ignore{has}have to verify its existence on a suspect model consisting of an encoder and a classifier.
+It is nontrivial for the owners to detect the existence of the trigger (i.e., watermark) from the outputs of the suspect model, i.e., the outputs from the downstream classifier after the watermarked encoder, without access to the black-box of the intermediate results of the suspect model's encoder.
+(C2) The downstream tasks during watermark embedding are diverse and unknown, so it is difficult for owners to ensure that the pre-determined watermark will transfer to multiple data domains\footnote{We adopt the term data domains from~\cite{wang2022generalizing}, which can be considered as the distribution of input data.
+Different downstream tasks typically have different data domains.} of various downstream tasks and is effectively detected from various downstream tasks.